As You Were

 "Ow!
 What happened to your face, mate?"
 Ron said, wincing sympathetically at the plethora of scrapes and bruises.

 "Born this way, sadly.
 Doctors say they can't do anything for me."

-Hermione huffed with exasperation and a touch of relief she couldn't quite mask.
+Hermione huffed with exasperation and a touch of relief that she couldn't quite mask.
 "Your disfiguration is temporary.
 We don't mind looking at you, it's the listening to you we have trouble with.
-Ohhhhh…" She flinched away from Scott's mutilated arm after she almost steadied herself on it. "…I'll take a look at that in a moment.
+Ohhhhh…" She flinched away from Scott's mutilated shoulder after nearly steadying herself on it. "…I'll take a look at that in a moment.
 Lift your chin up."

 Scott complied.
 "Will I ever be pretty again, nurse?"

 "I'm not a miracle worker," Hermione said dryly.
 "Harry's right, what on earth did you do to yourself?"

 "Took a spill.
 Got lucky, though, my face broke my fall."

 Ginny was startled and almost jumped back when Scott reached out and grabbed her shoe, squeezing it.
 "It is weird how happy I am to see your scowling face?" he said, smiling up at her.

 "He's riding his usual post-mission adrenaline high.
 With this level of bruising I'd say he's likely concussed, as well," Hermione said.
 "Can you check that hip and make sure he's not still bleeding?"